 For 2019/20, she opened both Korean National Ballet’s season with Yury Grigorovich’s Swan Lake, and Edmonton Opera’s with Verdi’s Rigoletto, Sleeping Beauty with West Australian Ballet, and concerts with Guelph Symphony Orchestra.

 2020/21 includes a return to Hong Kong Ballet with Don Quixote, a debut with Saskatoon Symphony in programme of Sibelius, Copland, and Bernstein, and the Canadian premiere of Powder Her Face by Thomas Adés with Opera on the Avalon.
-2021/22 includes an outdoor concert with Opera on the Avalon and Newfoundland Symphony at Government House, a debut with Kentucky Opera with Orfeo, and a return to Saskatoon Symphony with a programme of Tchaikvosky.
+2021/22 includes an outdoor concert with Opera on the Avalon and Newfoundland Symphony, Heggie's Three Decembers with Opera on the Avalon, a debut with Kentucky Opera with Orfeo, and a return to Saskatoon Symphony with a programme of Tchaikovsky.

 Judith is fluent in English and Cantonese.
-She is an American Resident (Greencard holder), eligible to work in USA, Hong Kong, and Canada.
+She is an American Resident, eligible to work in USA, Hong Kong, and Canada.